PadraicCallahan/Project_1_Virtual_Network/README.md

 | ELK      |     No              |  10.1.0.4  (jumpbox) |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- The main adavantage of automating the configuration is you can easily roll it out to as many machines as you would like, very quickly.
+No configuration was performed manually, which is advantageous because the main adavantage of automating the configuration is you can easily roll it out to as many machines as you would like, very quickly.

 The playbook implements the following tasks:
 - Install docker.io